frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/accounts/accounting-dimensions.md

 > Introduced in Version 12

-Dimensional accounting is tagging each transaction with appropriate dimensions like Branch, Business Unit, etc. This allows you to maintain each segment separately, thereby limiting the overall maintenance on GL accounts and your Chart of Accounts remains pure.
+Dimensional accounting means tagging each transaction with appropriate dimensions like Branch, Business Unit, etc. This allows you to maintain each segment separately, thereby limiting the overall maintenance on GL accounts and your Chart of Accounts remains pure.

 In ERPNext you can create configurable accounting dimensions and use them in transactions and reports.